lyw8120/picker/README.md

 # volMask
 volMask was designed to create mask for input volume, it can create an inverse mask for subtraction too.

+# volRef
+volRef was designed to create a refernece.

+# deNovoMask
+deNovoMask can generate a de-novo mask in two-dimentional and three-dimentional space.